“Without mathematics, there’s nothing you can do.

-The intention at St. John the Evangelist Catholic Primary School is that children are taught to become competent and independent mathematicians.
+The intention at St. John the Evangelist Catholic Primary School is that all children have access to a knowledge-rich curriculum that enhances both knowledge and skills in order to become competent and independent mathematicians.
 Underpinning all lessons is the mastery approach: teachers will ensure all children build a deep conceptual understanding which enable them to apply their learning in different situations.
 Through mathematical talk, children will develop the ability to articulate, discuss and explain their thinking.
-We will provide the children with the necessary resources to access the curriculum and encourage them to use these where appropriate to explain their logic and reasoning.
+Our curriculum is academically ambitious for all; discipline-led and logically sequenced; designed to support memory and supports our commitment to diversity and inclusion.

-Teachers use White Rose Maths' Schemes of Learning document in conjunction with a range of other resources such as: NCETM, I See Reasoning by Gareth Metcalfe and NRich.
+Teachers use White Rose Maths' Schemes of Learning guidance in conjunction with a range of other resources such as: NCETM, I See Reasoning by Gareth Metcalfe and NRich.

 As well as this, children’s fluency skills are enhanced further through daily ‘Fluent in Five’ sessions and reasoning skills are promoted and developed in ‘Rapid Reasoning’ interventions.